hyottoko okame

 hyottoko

-What is the meaning and origin of “Okame”?
+What is the meaning of “Okame mask”?

 Okame” is a female mask with a round face, broad forehead, and low nose.
 This type of face is also called “okame.
 There are different ways to write or call “Okame” as follows